Prepare a system to collect crash dumps before a kernel panic occurs

 The watchdog can be configured to panic the system when a lockup is detected.
 This can be done by setting the softlockup_panic or hardlockup_panic parameters to a value greater than zero.:

-# Enable panic on soft lockup
+# Enable panic on soft lockupecho1 > /proc/sys/kernel/softlockup_panic

-# Enable panic on hard lockup
+# Enable panic on hard lockupecho1 > /proc/sys/kernel/hardlockup_panic

 In combination with crash dump, you can get a full dump of the system state when a lockup is detected.
 This can be useful for debugging the issue.

-Step-by-step guide for this recipe: 1.
-Enable crash dump in the kernel configuration.
+1. Enable crash dump in the kernel configuration.
 Make sure that it’s collecting memory dumps when a kernel panic occurs.
-2. Configure the kernel to reboot the system when a lockup is detected.
-3. Proceed by analyzing the crash dump to identify the cause of the lockup.

 Demo - Creating a Softlockup and understanding the watchdog output